Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 friendly as a investor.
 When my property manager says, hey, I think we should evict this person, I said, give them one more week to cover their portion.

-Again, we're not talking a big portion, but that just shows that they're not.
+Again, we're not talking a big portion, but that just shows that they're not

-you know, reliable and that they might be damaging the house.
+reliable and that they might be damaging the house.
 So at that point, we have to take action.

-But I've never personally had that happen to me where my house is completely just damaged and I have to go in there and spend 10, 15 grand on just, you know, drywall and flooring and appliances because
+And I have to go in there and spend 10, 15 grand on just, you know, drywall and flooring and appliances because

 they messed it up.
-Yeah.
+That's never happened.

-So, I mean, basically
+Wow.
+So, I mean, basically,

-the only difficult and another difficult part
+the only difficult, and another difficult part,

-And this sort of ties into the management aspect is the inspections, right?
+and this sort of ties into the management aspect, is the inspections, right?

-So obviously section 8 has annual inspections.
+So, obviously, Section 8 has annual inspections.
 And the reason I'm saying this is because we were just talking about keeping the property clean, right?

-some people look at these inspections as a curse.
-They think, oh, I've got to go and look and see how my property looks before the inspector comes out, et cetera, et cetera.
+some people look at these inspections as a curse they think oh I've got to go and look and see how my property looks before the inspector comes out etc etc but it's actually a blessing because it's once a year it's one day out of 365 days

-That you have to worry about how your house, how your asset that you invested money into, looks from the interior.
+that you have to worry about how your house how your asset that you invested money into looks from the interior

 And if you pass, you get another 12 months of guaranteed rental income.